khemraj-git/Myntra-clone/README.md

 This project is a static clone of the Myntra website, built using only HTML and CSS.
 It aims to replicate the basic layout and visual style of Myntra's homepage.

 **Note:** This is a static clone.
-It does not include any dynamic functionality (e.g., search, product filtering, cart functionality) or JavaScript.
+It does not include any dynamic functionality (e.g., search, product filtering, cart functionality) or JavaScript

 ## Features